camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/protocol/http-webhook.md

 if admin = true then ["admin"] else roles
 ```

-In this particular case, the if statement is evaluated to true, so the extracted roles will be:
+In this particular case, the if statement is evaluated to true, the extracted roles will be:

 ```feel
 ["admin"]